oVirt/infra-docs/docs/General/Creating_Gerrit_Projects.markdown

   host
 * Be an owner of the oVirt Project on github to create repos to sync to

-Creating the Group in Gerrit
+Creating a Group in Gerrit
 ============================

-Group creation is found in the Gerrit web UI under `People`.
+Group creation can be found in the Gerrit web UI under `People`.

-The convention used by oVirt is for every project in Gerrit to have a matching group, comprised of the users who will have permissions to that project.
-Even though this isn't strictly necessary, and a project can be created which re-uses an existing group which contains the requested members, it's good practice to follow anyway in order to make it more flexible.
+The convention used by oVirt is for every project in Gerrit to have a matching project owner group which includes the project + `-maintainers` name, comprised of the users who will have permissions to that project.

-For example, a `foobar` project should have a `foobar` group.
+For example, a `foobar` project should have a `foobar-maintainers` group.

-It's easy to add and remove members to a group later.
-It's possible to change the permissions of a project to a new group later if the set of users contributing to a given project changes, and it's not the same as the group from a different project, but it's better to simply spend the time at the outset.
+It's easy to add or remove members to a group either from a specific project => `Access` => clicking on `<project>-maintainers` group  => members or from `People` => `<project>-mintainers` group => members

-Creating the Project in Gerrit
+Creating a Project in Gerrit
 ==============================

 Once the group is created, proceed to creating the project.
-This is found in the Gerrit web UI under "Projects".
+This is found in the Gerrit web UI under `Projects` => `Create New Project`.

-Create a project with the desired name.
+Create the project with your desired name and inherit project rights from All-Projects.

+* Project Name: 'your desired project name'
+* Rights Inherit From: `All-Projects`

 If this is initial development, with no git history which will be pulled in from Github or elsewhere, check the "Create initial empty commit" checkbox.